-- 1. Consumption based Products whereby customers nominate the level of GreenPower purchased according to a nominated percentage of their total electricity consumption; - 2.
-'Block' based Products whereby customers purchase a kWh 'block' of GreenPower that is based on the average household electricity consumption and is not directly linked to an individual customer's consumption; and - 3.
-Purchase of GreenPower to match consumption provided by another Provider.
+- 1. Consumption based Products whereby customers nominate the level of GreenPower purchased according to a nominated percentage of their total electricity consumption; - 'Block' based Products whereby customers purchase a kWh 'block' of GreenPower that is based on the average household electricity consumption and is not directly linked to an individual customer's consumption; and - 3.
+Purchase of GreenPower to match the electricity consumption provided by an electricity retailer.
 This is available nationally using web interfaces and direct sales to customers.
-While customers continue to purchase electricity from their standard electricity supplier, the GreenPower Provider will purchase and surrender the equivalent number of LGCs from eligible generation sources to meet the customers elected electricity consumption.
+While customers continue to purchase electricity from their standard electricity retailer, the GreenPower Provider will purchase and surrender the equivalent number of LGCs from eligible generation sources to meet the customers elected electricity consumption.

+During the 2019 Settlement period, there were 36 GreenPower accredited Products and 35 GreenPower Providers.
 During the 2018 Settlement period, there were 32 GreenPower accredited Products and 31 GreenPower Providers.
-During the 2017 Settlement period, there were also 32 GreenPower accredited Products and 31 GreenPower Providers.
-No providers entered or left the Program during 2018.